Document

 Mongodb stores data in the form of documents.

-Documents are stored in memory as BSON.
+Documents are stored in memory as .

 Mongodb stores data internally and over the network in BSON.